agrippa/university-covid19-tracking/README.md

   partial closes, send students home, etc).
 - Include metadata on enrollments of universities, to support plots normalized by student body size.

+### Deploying

+After updates to the code or data, deploying a new version of the site is done by running:

+    git subtree push --prefix web origin gh-pages

 ### License